EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

         user_port: '8081'
      }
      ```
-   - You can specify more options (Ex: `-h` specify a host) to the `acquire` command.
+   - You can specify more options (Ex: `-m` life moments) to the `acquire` command.
 Check the supported options using the below command.
      ```bash
      evdevkit acquire --help
      ```